Escanor1986/P6_Piicante/README.md

 This project was generated with Angular CLI version 13.2.4.

 Development server
-Run ng serve for a dev server.
+Go to the "frontend" folder then Run ng serve for a dev server or "npm start".
 Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

+Node.js express app
+Go to the "backend" folder then Run "npm start" for a dev server.
+Server will runs on http://localhost:3000/.
 The app will automatically reload if you change any of the source files.

 Code scaffolding
 Run ng generate component component-name to generate a new component.
 You can also use ng generate directive|pipe|service|class|guard|interface|enum|module.